HMS Hind (1749): Post-war

 From 1763 to 1766 her commanding officer was Captain William McCleverty.
 She was shown to have arrived in Cork from Carrickfergus on 21 April 1764.
 Captain McCleverty was again her commanding officer from 1771 to 1773.

 The Hind converted to a 10-gun armed transport at Sheerness from September 1782 until January 1783.
 She was finally paid off in November 1783 and sold on 8 January 1784.

-Converted to a whaling ship and renamed Earl of Chatham, she completed four Arctic whaling seasons before being wrecked in the Bay of Lopness off Sanday, Orkney on 29 April 1788, although all 56 people onboard survived.
+Converted to a whaling ship and renamed Earl of Chatham, she completed four Arctic whaling seasons before being wrecked in the Bay of Lopness off Sanday, Orkney on 29 April 1788, although all 56 people on board survived.
 Timbers from the wreck were first discovered by villagers from Sanday in 2024, when uncovered by shifting sands.
 Research by Wessex Archaeology and Dendrochronicle, commissioned by Historic Environment Scotland, finally established the most likely identity of the wreck in 2025.
 The rescued timbers from the wreck are now preserved in a purpose-built fresh-water tank at the Sanday Heritage Centre.